Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Conclusions

 \section{Conclusions}

 This work has proposed a KD-based vision-assisted long-term beam tracking framework that predicts both current and future beams from past sensor observations.
 A high-capacity teacher model, built with CNNs, GRUs, and MHA, is first developed to achieve high predictive accuracy.
-Leveraging KD, a lightweight student model is trained not only to compress the architecture but also to operate effectively with shorter input sequences while preserving long-term prediction ability.
+Leveraging KD, a lightweight student model is then trained not only to reduce model size and complexity but also to operate effectively with shorter input sequences while preserving long-term prediction ability.
 Experimental results show that the teacher approaches state-of-the-art long-term prediction accuracies with a $90\%$ reduction in complexity.
-The student model closely matches the teacher’s performance while using less than $10\%$ of its computational resources, and it maintains over $90\%$ long-term beam prediction accuracy even with $60\%$ fewer inputs.
+The student model closely matches the teacher’s performance and maintains over $90\%$ long-term beam prediction accuracy even with $1670\%$ fewer parameters, $450\%$ lower complexity, and $60\%$ shorter input sequences.
 These advantages substantially reduce power consumption, sensing and processing latency, and signaling overhead, advancing practical deployment in resource-constrained ISAC systems.
 The proposed approach provides a viable pathway toward high-accuracy, low-latency, and energy-efficient long-term beam tracking.
-Future research may extend the framework to incorporate multiple sensing modalities for more challenging real-world scenarios.
+Future research may explore advanced motion representations (e.g., optical flow or detection-based cues) to further improve the proposed framework and extend it to more challenging real-world scenarios involving LoS blockages and cross-geometry domain shifts.